guptagaurav63/RakutenTv/README.md

 1. `cd rakuten-tv`
 2. `yarn install or npm install`
 3. `yarn start or npm start`
-4. Open localhost.rakuten.tv in your browser
+4. Open localhost.rakuten.tv in your browser or http://0.0.0.0

 If you find any issue opening localhost.rakuten.tv, go to the troubleshooting section.